unik-name/docs.unikname.network/docs/qna.md

 - They've their own governance and ownership rules, and enable handling it without a centralized entity.
 - They're valuable on their own as a digital asset with intrinsic properties.

-As the owner of a @unikname, you own its inseparable UNIK non-fungible token.
+As the owner of a @unikname, you own its inseparable UNIKNAME non-fungible token.

 ### What is the difference between a fungible and a non-fungible token?